bruno-brasil-babson/text-mining/README.md

 **Plots sentiment score stats for utopia vs. dystopia**
 ![plots_stats](images/plots_stats.jpg)

 **Synopsis sentiment score stats for utopia vs. dystopia**
 ![synopsis_stats](images/synopsis_stats.jpg)

+Some key learnings from stats and benchmarks:
+- Most of the movies in both categories have quite negative plots.
+Still, when looking at synopsis, we see how negative the dystopic stories are, with the median compound score around -0.99!
+- Utopia movie plots score considerably higher in positivity than their synopsis, which might lead to believe that there might be some plot twists...
+- Plots have much higher standard deviation in scores than synopsis.
+This probably is due the fact that plots are much shorter, having to be straight to the point, and varying more in intensity that complete storylines

 ## Reflection